Principled Guide to Sanctions Compliance Programmes

 Risk assessments should have a broad scope and should include assessment of:

 - delivery risk.

 It is important to identify all potential sanctions risk and, in particular, where it is in the operation of your business that potential sanctions exposure may lie.
 As noted in ‘A Framework for OFAC Compliance Commitments’, sanctions risk not only exists in the day-to-day operations of a business but also in mergers and acquisitions, particularly where mergers and acquisitions introduce cross-border considerations.
 As such, assessing the applicability of various sanctions regimes to different parts of your business, customers, intermediaries, the supply chain, counterparties and the geography of each of these is important.
-As stated previously, understanding the root causes of apparent sanctions violations is also important and having an understanding of these root causes will result in a more productive risk assessment.
+As stated above, understanding the root causes of apparent sanctions violations is also important, and having an understanding of these root causes will result in a more productive risk assessment.

 OFAC has helpfully provided a suggested risk matrix that may be used when assessing compliance programmes.

 Internal controls are the measures put in place by an organisation to mitigate the risks it has identified.
 Examples of internal controls that may be appropriate in the context of sanctions include:

 - policies and procedures;

 - contractual provisions; and

 Sanctions compliance programmes typically include, at their most basic, a sanctions policy and, in some cases, a compliance manual (which may cover more than one area of financial crime risk).
 Sanctions policies typically include explanations of what sanctions are, why they are applicable to the business, why it is important to comply with them, what controls the business has put in place to ensure compliance, what the obligations of individual employees are and the consequences of failing to comply with the sanctions compliance programme.
 Processes underpinning the internal controls put in place are often set out in a separate compliance manual or procedures document, along with an appropriate internal reporting and governance structure and exceptions process.